-During the financial year firefighters in the Fire Brigades Union continued to take strike action over the Government's reforms to the Firefighters' Pension Scheme and declared action short of strike until further notice.
-The Authority's plans to cover the periods when firefighters are on strike were implemented, which saw provision of fire cover by the Authority's retained contractor Securitas.
-The cost to the Authority relating to business continuity during 2014/15 due to strike action was £5.3m ($2013/14 \pm 3.2m$).
+During the financial year firefighters in the Fire Brigades Union (FBU) continued their dispute over the Government's reforms to the Firefighters' Pension Scheme and declared action short of strike until further notice.
+Following the FBU's commitment to not take any further strike action in the pensions dispute until the outcome of a legal challenge in relation to age discrimination in transitional protection is known, and with the subsequent agreement of members, officers made arrangements to stand down contingency arrangements, whilst the FBU's commitment is in place.

+The periods during the year when firefighters may have taken strike action saw the provision of fire cover by the Authority's retained contractor Securitas.
+The cost to the Authority relating to business continuity during 2015/16 was £1.18m.
+The net cost to the Authority of industrial action to date is £9.7m (£3.22m in 2013/14, £5.30m in 2014/15 and £1.18m in 2015/16).